quicwg/base-drafts/draft-ietf-quic-transport.md

 frame received on any network path validates the path on which the PATH_CHALLENGE was sent.

-A PATH_CHALLENGE frame that was sent in a datagram that was not expanded to at least 1200 bytes validates the peer address, but it does not validate the path MTU.
+A successful response to a PATH_CHALLENGE frame sent in a datagram that was not expanded to at least 1200 bytes validates the peer address, but it does not validate the path MTU.
 The endpoint is then able to send more than three times the amount of data that has been received.
 However, the endpoint MUST initiate another path validation with an expanded datagram to verify that the path supports required MTU.

 Receipt of an acknowledgment for a packet containing a PATH_CHALLENGE frame is not adequate validation, since the acknowledgment can be spoofed by a malicious